 GeneCards Summary for FURIN Gene

 FURIN (Furin, Paired Basic Amino Acid Cleaving Enzyme) is a Protein Coding gene.
-Diseases associated with FURIN include avian influenza and dementia, familial british.
-Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
+Diseases associated with FURIN include Avian Influenza and Dementia, Familial British.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Infectious disease.
 GO annotations related to this gene include serine-type endopeptidase activity and serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is PCSK1.

 UniProtKB/Swiss-Prot for FURIN Gene

 Furin is likely to represent the ubiquitous endoprotease activity within constitutive secretory pathways and capable of cleavage at the RX(K/R)R consensus motif.